AhmedNaglah/digital_slide_archive/ansible/README.rst

 Docker and Reverse Proxy
 ------------------------

-One common deployment is to install the Digital Slide Archive via docker and expose it as a subdirectory on another web host via a reverse proxy.
-For instance, instead of having the Digital Slide Archive be reached at ``http://myserver.com:8080``, you can have it reachable at ``http://myserver.com/dsa/``.
+One common deployment is to install the PathoGenerativeAI via docker and expose it as a subdirectory on another web host via a reverse proxy.
+For instance, instead of having the PathoGenerativeAI be reached at ``http://myserver.com:8080``, you can have it reachable at ``http://myserver.com/dsa/``.
 To do this, a webserver is needed to provide the reverse proxy redirection, and some additional configuration needs to be specified as part of the provisioning of the docker containers.

 Follow the guide for `Girder Reverse Proxy <https://girder.readthedocs.io/en/latest/deployment-alternatives.html?reverse-proxy>`_ to configure Apache or nginx appropriately.